psspsss/psspsss/README.md

 Director of Unemployment and depression learning.
 Lead team lead at corpcorp.

-I wanna leave my home asap and for that I'm willing to learn and get down to any means necessary to learn and do anything necessary.
+I wanna move out asap and for that I'm willing to learn and get down to any means necessary to learn and do anything necessary.

 # Currently Learning
 - Industrial confusion & inconviencience engineering